Aliases for CLTC Gene

 GeneCards Summary for CLTC Gene

 CLTC (Clathrin Heavy Chain) is a Protein Coding gene.
-Diseases associated with CLTC include Inflammatory Myofibroblastic Tumor and Renal Cell Carcinoma, Papillary.
-Among its related pathways are Metabolism and HIV Life Cycle.
-GO annotations related to this gene include poly(A) RNA binding and protein kinase binding.
+Diseases associated with CLTC include Mental Retardation, Autosomal Dominant 56 and Inflammatory Myofibroblastic Tumor.
+Among its related pathways are Clathrin derived vesicle budding and EPH-Ephrin signaling.
+Gene Ontology (GO) annotations related to this gene include protein kinase binding.
 An important paralog of this gene is CLTCL1.

 UniProtKB/Swiss-Prot for CLTC Gene